 I know from personal experience that sleep is a powerful recovery aid and predictor of athletic performance.
-Optimal recovery, which is influenced by sleep quality, is critical to tissue repair, metabolism and cognitive function, all of which contribute to work capacity.
+Optimal recovery, which is influenced by sleep quality, is critical to tissue repair, metabolism, and cognitive function, all of which contribute to your work capacity.
 Athletes who want to see results from their training know that proper recovery from training stress is essential for improving performance.

 That’s where cold, hard data, like Polar Ignite’s Nightly Recharge numbers, can help you figure out your optimal nutrition for sleep.

 In addition to lifestyle factors, nutrition has a considerable impact on how well we sleep but, as every person’s physiology is unique, it’s not that simple to define generic guidelines on what to eat before bed.

 Here’s how what you eat during the day and before bed can impact your sleep, and why that is crucial to your recovery and performance.